Swap76/Learn-JavaScript/docs/JavaScript_Basics/condition_statments.md

   do this
 }
 ```
-If's always come first and have a set of parenthesis with a statement in them that you are checking to see if it's true, if it is the code in the curly brackets is run, otherwise it would move on to the else if and see if that statement is true.
-If it is then it runs that block of code, if not then it would run the code in the else statement.
+`If` always comes first and have a set of parenthesis with a statement in them that you are checking to see if it's true.
+If it is, the code in the curly brackets is run, otherwise it would move on to the `else if`, and see if that statement is true.
+If `else if` is true then it runs that block of code, if not then it would run the code in the `else` statement.
 Once a statement is deemed true and the code is run it doesn't continue to read through the code even if there is a more accurate  statement lower down.
 A good example of where this matters would be the common coding challenge fizzbuzz.
 The idea of fizzbuzz is that you want to log all the numbers from 1-100 however if it's divisible by 3 print "fizz", 5 print "buzz", and if it's divisible by both 3 and 5 print "fizzbuzz".
 If we write our if's the way the problem is stated we would would write:
 ```
 if(num % 3 == 0){